Emergence of solitons from many-body photon bound states in quantum nonlinear media: Photon bound states in Rydberg media

 where $\hat\sigma^n_{gs}=|g\rangle\langle s|$ ($\hat\sigma^n_{sg}=(\hat\sigma^n_{gs})^\dagger$) and $\hat\sigma^n_{es}=|e\rangle\langle s|$ ($\hat\sigma^n_{se}=(\hat\sigma^n_{es})^\dagger$) are the operators associated with the $|g\rangle$-$|s \rangle$ and $|e\rangle$-$|s \rangle$ transitions of atom $n$, respectively, and $\delta=\omega_c-\omega_{se}$ is the detuning of the control driving field $\Omega$ with respect to the $e$-$s$ transition.
 Here, we assume that dissipation on the Rydberg level can be neglected owing to its long lifetime.

 It is instructive to first investigate the single excitation spectrum, in the case of a far off-resonant control field $|\delta|\gg \Omega$.
-A representative dispersion relation, shown in Fig.~\ref{Fig.Rtran}(b), is characterized by the occurrence of a band that exhibits electromagnetically induced transparency~(EIT), which is centered around the EIT resonance condition $E^{\rm EIT}=-\delta$~\cite{lukinEIT} (black dashed line).
+The dispersion relation is derived in App.\ref{App.A} and plotted in Fig.~\ref{Fig.Rtran}(b) for a representative set of parameters.
+It presents the usual three polariton branches \cite{lukinEIT,bienas} and it is characterized by the occurrence of a band that exhibits electromagnetically induced transparency~(EIT), which is centered around the EIT resonance condition $E^{\rm EIT}=-\delta$~\cite{lukinEIT} (black dashed line).
 Around this resonance, the polariton consists mostly of a Rydberg excitation, as indicated by the color scale of Fig.~\ref{Fig.Rtran}(b) associated to the amount of population on the $|s\rangle$ state.
 The excited state population $|e\rangle$ and its corresponding emission is suppressed via interference in excitation pathways, allowing this ``dark state'' polariton to propagate without loss~\cite{lukinEIT}.

 Two or more dark state polaritons in a close vicinity of each other then strongly interact via the Rydberg interaction $V$ in~\eqref{Haryd}.
 This significantly affects the transparency condition and results in a strong photon-photon interaction, which can be either dissipative~\cite{Peyr}, for $|\delta |\ll\Gamma_0$, or dispersive in nature~\cite{first}, for $|\delta |\gg\Gamma_0$, depending on the detuning of the control field.
 Quantum nonlinear optics has been extensively explored around the EIT transition.
 Notably, in the dispersive regime, this includes the observation of signatures of bound states, via photon bunching correlations in the outgoing field given a cw input~\cite{first,LiangBS}.
 Theoretically, these states, which can be of rich and varying nature, have been characterized via effective continuum theories~\cite{bienas,Efimov,magrebi}.\\